uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/2-first-repo.md

     > ```
     >
     > If you see this output when attempting to run `code README.md`, you are in the wrong terminal and need to switch to a terminal in the VSCode application.
+    >
+    > To open a new terminal in VSCode, select “Terminal > New Terminal” on the Menu Bar.
+The terminal that appears will use the default shell (i.e., bash for Linux).
+You can see the terminal listed according to its shell name on the righthand side of the terminal panel.

  - Run the commands below replacing `GITHUB_USERNAME` in the fifth command with your GitHub username.
 We encourage you to run these commands one at a time and to only move on to the next command when you are sure the first one succeeded.